GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 ![image](../../img/plugin/wordpress.png)

-The oxd OpenID Connect single sign-on (SSO) plugin for WordPress enables you to authenticate and enroll users for a WordPress site with a standard OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
+The oxd OpenID Connect single sign-on (SSO) plugin for WordPress enables you to use a standard OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/), to authenticate and enroll users for a WordPress site.

 ## WordPress Demo Video